-There are two opportunities unique to Fee Simple replacement property.
-The first is the ability to perform value-add work on the property.
-Value-add work encompasses not only the physical property itself through remodel, renovation or development efforts, but also the management of the property through expense control and improving the overall tenant profile.
-It goes without saying that executing a value-add strategy is generally involved and hands on, however it has the potential to produce strong returns when done correctly and the market is receptive.
+One of the opportunities unique to Fee Simple properties is the ability to perform value-add work on the property.
+Value-add work encompasses not only the physical property itself (through remodel, renovation, or development efforts), but also the management of the property through expense control and improving the overall tenant profile.
+It goes without saying that executing a value-add strategy is heavily involved and hands on.
+However, it has the potential to produce strong returns when done correctly and the market is receptive to it.

-The second opportunity unique to Fee Simple replacement property is the ability to directly control the financing of the property.
+A second opportunity unique to Fee Simple replacement property is the ability to directly control the financing of the property.
 Owners who want to continue to grow their real estate portfolio often leverage their properties to fund additional acquisitions.
 Refinancing a property is also a potential opportunity to receive tax-free liquidity that can generally be used at the owner’s discretion.
-I believe financing flexibility is one of the strongest features of Fee Simple property, however it should be noted that it is not without its risks as most debt will be recourse, meaning the owner is personally liable for the debt were the property to underperform.
+We believe financing flexibility is one of the strongest features of Fee Simple property.
+However, it should be noted that it is not without its risks as most debt will be recourse, meaning the owner is personally liable for the debt should the property underperform.

 Both property types have inherent opportunities and risks that should be considered when evaluating replacement property options.
-Determining which property type is suitable for an owner considering an exchange depends on the investor’s individual situation, as well as their financial and lifestyle objectives.
-If you are contemplating the transition of one, or all, of your properties, do not hesitate to reach out to us at 206-686-2211 to discuss the various options.
+Determining which property type is suitable for an owner considering an Exchange depends on the investor’s individual situation, as well as their financial and lifestyle objectives.

 The information herein has been prepared for educational purposes only and does not constitute an offer to purchase or sell securitized real estate investments.
 Such offers are only made through the sponsors Private Placement Memorandum (PPM) which is solely available to accredited investors and accredited entities.
 DST 1031 properties are only available to accredited investors (generally described as having a net worth of over $1 million dollars exclusive of primary residence) and accredited entities only.
 If you are unsure if you are an accredited investor and/or an accredited entity please verify with your CPA and Attorney.
 There are risks associated with investing in real estate and Delaware Statutory Trust (DST) properties including, but not limited to, loss of entire investment principal, declining market values, tenant vacancies and illiquidity.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 Diversification does not guarantee profits or guarantee protection against losses.
 Because investors situations and objectives vary this information is not intended to indicate suitability for any particular investor.
 This material is not to be interpreted as tax or legal advice.
 Please speak with your own tax and legal advisors for advice/guidance regarding your particular situation.
 Securities offered through Aurora Securities, Inc. (ASI), Member: FINRA/SIPC.
 Advisory services offered through Secure Asset Management, LLC (SAM), a Registered Investment Advisor.
 ASI and SAM are affiliated companies.
 Real Estate Transition Solutions (RETS) is independent of ASI and SAM.